 I have tried many times to submit “Feature Branching is Evil” at what I call pure developer-oriented conferences like NDC, OreDev, Devoxx, BuildStuff.
 In my humble opinion, it is this audience that needs to hear this.
 As opposed to agile, XP or software-crafts conferences where I have the impression to preach in front of the convinced.
 But, “Feature Branching is Evil” was always rejected.
 I do not know why.
 They never gave me any feedback.

 I do not mind being rejected.
 I do mind not receiving any feedback because of the fallacy reason “we have received too many proposals”.
 I get it, it takes time to reply to every submitter.
-But that is the least you could do to show some respect for the time these persons have put into crafting a proposal for your conference.
+But that is the least you could do to show some respect for the time these people have put into crafting a proposal for your conference.

 Speaking from experience, you either make the time to give feedback - or you lose proposers for the following year